Markswell-crypto/Week-1-phase-1-code-challenge/README.md

    > For example, if the speed is 80, it should print: “Points: 2”.
 If the driver gets more than 12 points, the function should print: “License suspended”.

  #### Solution
+The function

+*function speedCalculator()

+Takes the speed the user inputs in km/hr.

+The speed is passed as an integer value and given a variable called speed

+*let speed;
+*function speedCalculator()

+The First if statememtchecks if the speed is less than 70 and then displays the results if condition is met.

+    *if (speed < 70) {
+    *console.log('Ok');
+    *}
+1 point is recieved for every 5 km/h over the speed limit set as 70 km/h.
+If the points exceed 12 your License is suspended

 ### Challenge 3: Net Salary Calculator (Toy Problem)